needle-mirror/com.unity.game-foundation/Documentation~/CatalogItems/Currency.md

 ## Overview

-A __Currency__ is a [catalog item] dedicated to the [Wallet Management], which can help track the quantity of your in-game resources without the additional overhead of item instances, unlike [inventory].
+A __Currency__ is a [catalog item] dedicated to the [Wallet Management], which can help track the quantity of your in-game resources without the additional overhead of item instances, unlike [Inventory Items](InventoryItemDefinition.md).

 You may want to deal with a collectible resource, but don't need to identify each instance of the resource.
-A [Currency] is the type of [catalog item] you need.
+A __Currency__ is the type of [catalog item] you need.

 While in-game money is the most common use case, there're other currency-like resources belonging to a player, such as energy, score, number of lifes / moves,that can also be defined as Currency.